Stivvo/wayPreview/README.md

 My fork of [fff](https://github.com/Stivvo/fff) works out of the box with wayPreview and the [sway window manager](https://github.com/swaywm/sway).
-However, a one line editing of ``wayPreviewWrapper.sh`` can make it work with every window manager.
+However, a one line editing of ``wrapWayPserver.sh`` could make it work with every window manager.

 However, most terminal file managers have a configuration file that can bind